ljwagerfield/ljwagerfield.github.io/quotes.md

 >   Ideas are cheap, acting on them is quite expensive

 >   Challenge yourself to find the simplest thing you can do to test a hypothesis.

->   No matter what comes of testing the MVP, you will not give up hope.